JonEsparaz/nba-bracket/README.md

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3024](http://localhost:3024) to view it in the browser.

-Port 3024 has been selected in memory of the late Kobe Bryant.
+Port 3024 has been selected in memory of the late Kobe Bryant who wore #24 in the second half of his career.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!